dotnvo/dotnvo/README.md

 - 💬 Ask me about Powershell, financing, gaming, music, home improvement, DIY projects, and anything else you can think of!
 - 📫 How to reach me: dev.nvo@pm.me
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I've been married for 3.5 years;
+- ⚡ Fun fact: I've been married for 3.5 years
--
 <!---
 dotnvo/dotnvo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.